-1. Where can me do their gender-focused work?
+1) Where can men do their gender-focused work?

-2. What, exactly, is men-focused gender work, as distinct from women-centered gender work?
+2) What, exactly, is men-focused gender work, as distinct from woman-centered gender work?

 I think the right spaces for men to do the best gender work will have the following characteristics: